 OVERTIME AND RUSHED ORDERS

-Estimates are based on a reasonable time schedule and may be revised to take into consideration Customer’s “Priority Scheduling” requests requiring overtime and/or weekend working.
+Estimates are based on a reasonable time schedule and may be revised to take into consideration the Customer’s “Priority Scheduling” requests requiring overtime and/or weekend work.
 Knowledge of deadlines is essential to provide an accurate estimate.
-In addition suppliers may mark up their charges in respect of work required in a hurry and these will be charged for.
+In addition, suppliers may mark up their charges in respect of work required in a hurry and these will be charged for.

 EXCLUSION OF LIABILITY

-Under no circumstances whatever shall the Company be liable for losses special to the particular circumstances of the Customer, indirect or consequential loss including loss of profits, damage to property or wasted expenditure.
-Without prejudice to the other provisions of these conditions the Company’s liability shall not exceed the total of the contract fees for the project.
+Under no circumstances shall the Company be liable for losses special to the particular circumstances of the Customer, indirect or consequential loss including loss of profits, damage to property, or wasted expenditure.
+Without prejudice to the other provisions of these conditions, the Company’s liability shall not exceed the total of the contract fees for the project.
 The fees for any project are based on the assumption that the liability of the Company and Customer are as set out herein.

 NATURE OF COPY AND PROPERTY BELONGING TO OTHERS